dequelabs/axe-core/doc/developer-guide.md

 Additionally, you can [watch for changes](#watching-for-changes) to files and automatically run the relevant tests.

-If you need to debug a test in the browser, you can run `npm run test:debug` which will run the Karma tests in Chrome.
-You can scope which set of tests to run by passing the `testDirs` argument.
+If you need to debug a test in a non-headless browser, you can run `npm run test:debug` which will run the Karma tests in non-headless Chrome.
+You can also navigate to the newly opened page using any supported browser.

+You can scope which set of tests to debug by passing the `testDirs` argument.
 Supported values are:

 - `core`
 - `commons`